 The spark plug creates the electrical spark for starting your mower.
 Replace as needed.

 Most mowers come equipped with a recoil starter rope.
 If it gets stuck, you won’t be able to start the mower.
 Simply remove the screws from the blower housing and take a look inside.
 One of two problems is at play here: a tangled cord or a broken spring.
 Replace the affected part.

 Just before winter settles in, you’ll have one more opportunity to cut your lawn.
 Raise the wheel settings to 1 inch, then perform your final cutting.
 When done, add fuel stabilizer to the gas tank and allow the stabilizer to distribute throughout the system.
 After a few minutes, turn off the mower, allow it to cool down and then siphon gas from the tank into a fuel can.
 Disconnect the spark plug, remove the blade, drain the oil, clean the undercarriage and swap out the air filter.
 Store the mower in a dry place, and keep the removed parts nearby.

 Other lawnmower parts subject to wear and tear include wheels, bearings, drive and speed control switches, cutting height adjustment knob, handles, cord retainer, linkage, springs and covers.
 Although not necessarily included with routine maintenance, each part may eventually require replacement over the course of mower ownership.

-Check out all the lawn and garden products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on lawnmower maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the lawn and garden products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on neglected lawnmower parts, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.